 A side note of interest is the thought that the character trait of suffering is one of the most overlooked when examining someone’s qualities.
 Do they stay or run away?
 Many run away from the suffering, do not take the time to be with someone in turmoil.
 God’s intent here is to show us, with our befuddling human comprehension, that we operate within a divine plan that we may or may not have the power to influence.
 An example of this is mention of the one (the future Messiah Jesus) who will typify the sufferings of Job and the blessings as the Redeemer (Job 19:25-26) for all of humanity.

 Not knowing the writer, date, or location of the book of Job doesn’t help in understanding why God allows pain and suffering.
 Job is an influential man in good health with a large family, he’s wealthy, and wise, a strong leader in the community.
 He has everything going for him.
 Then in rapid secession, all was taken away from him.
 Most his family was killed, his herds and crops destroyed and his health deteriorated.
 Main characters in the story include his wife and a few friends stood by his side although not necessarily of much emotional support for him.
 There is much discussion between them as to why God would allow these tragic events to happen to Job, a man considered righteous.

 The overarching question from this book is, do we accept good from God yet not accept the adversity or evil (Job 2:10)?
-C. S. Lewis says, “God “whispers to us in our pleasures, speaks in our conscience, but shouts in our pains, is it possible that unless we suffer we never hear more than whispers?”
+C. S. Lewis says, “God “whispers to us in our pleasures, speaks in our conscience, but shouts in our pains, it is his megaphone to rouse a deaf world?”

 Lest you think that suffering is what it takes to be a believer I remind you that suffering is an influence for godliness.
 It is not the influence which only comes from God who can use good and bad circumstance to shed his light.
 God’s perspective is infinitely more dynamic than ours in interaction what with the whole complexity of running the universe when it comes to God’s plan.